homectr/pigpiomon/README.md

 # Configuration file

-Script reads configuration from ini file located in the script folder or from location provided as command line argument -cFile
+Script reads configuration from ini-style file located in the script folder or from location provided as command line argument.

 ```
 [pigpiomon]